 Europe’s electricity market is made up of rigid structures that do not take the environmental advantages of wind energy into account.
 New entrants face a number of barriers: they have to compete with conventional plants that were built decades ago and which are operated and maintained by government funds through former state-owned utilities in a monopoly market.
 In addition, incumbent electricity players tend to be powerful vertically integrated companies.
 New technologies experience obstacles when entering the market and often struggle to gain grid access and obtain fair and transparent connection costs.

 The EU has acknowledged these problems, and set up a specific legal framework for renewable energies, including wind, which seeks to overcome such barriers.

-Thanks to the directive, Europe has become the world leader in renewable energy technology.
-Europe has benefited commercially through exports, reduced energy import dependence, a better environment and the creation of thousands of high quality jobs.
+Thanks to this directive, Europe has become the world leader in renewable energy technology.

-The strong development of wind power can continue in the coming years as long as the clear commitment of the European Union and its Member States to wind power development continues to strengthen, and as long as this is backed up by effective policies.
-It is vital for the future development of wind power in Europe that the European Parliament and Council swiftly adopt the EU Renewable Energy Directive tabled by the European Commission on 23 January 2008.
+The strong development of wind power can continue in the coming years, as long as the clear commitment of the European Union and its Member States to wind power development continues to strengthen, backed up by effective policies.

 The sole responsibility for the content of this webpage lies with the authors.
 It does not necessarily reflect the opinion of the European Communities.
 The European Commission is not responsible for any use that maybe made of the information contained therein.